joumenharzli/angular-seed/README.md

 # build for production mode with Rollup
 npm run build:rollup

+# build for production mode with Rollup and AOT
+npm run build:aot

 # releasing and tagging with git ( you can replace patch with minor or major )
 npm run release:patch